OpenRC/openrc/BUSYBOX.md

 CONFIG_SETFONT -- The setfont applet does not support the -u option from kbd.

-CONFIG_BB_SYSCTL -- The sysctl applet does not support the --system command line switch.

 There is work to get most of these supported by busybox, so this file will be updated as things change.